Thursday, July 29, 2010

 "Why the Hell isn't THIS on DVD yet?" -- Number 45

 CAMP CLASSIC EDITION!!!

-An embarrassment to almost all involved, THE OSCAR didn't come close to winning any Oscars but did get some Golden Turkey Awards love.
+An embarrassment to almost all involved, THE OSCAR didn't come close to winning any Oscars but did get some love from the Golden Turkey Awards.
 Still, that was 30 years ago, and this legendary baddie has slipped through the cracks since, while VALLEY OF THE DOLLS, THE SWARM, and the AIRPORT sequels continue to soak up the bad-movie love.
 This is a wrong that should be righted: this oldie-but-baddie can stand toe to toe with any given year's Golden Raspberry nominees.
 And so what if it's just two hours about a louse with no central theme?
-According to Danny Peary, so is RAGING BULL--and this one's a hell of a lot funnier.
+According to Danny Peary, so is RAGING BULL--and this is a Hell of a lot funnier.

 So.....why isn't this on DVD yet?

 THE OSCAR had the misfortune to be released just before film language became more frank and honest ("Birdseed"???), the studio system became obsolete (BONNIE AND CLYDE and EASY RIDER were both less than 3 years away) and the aforementioned, flashier DOLLS assumed the all-star baddie throne of the 1960's.